 Note 2 - Summary of significant accounting policies: Lessee Leases (Policies)

 We determine whether an arrangement is a lease at inception.
 Lessee leases are classified as either finance leases or operating leases.
 A lease is classified as a finance lease if any one of the following criteria are met: the lease transfers ownership of the asset by the end of the lease term, the lease contains an option to purchase the asset that is reasonably certain to be exercised, the lease term is for a major part of the remaining useful life of the asset or the present value of the lease payments equals or exceeds substantially all of the fair value of the asset.
 A lease is classified as an operating lease if it does not meet any one of these criteria.
-Our operating leases are comprised of office space leases and office equipment.
-Fleet leases entered into prior to January 1, 2019, under ASC 840 guidelines, are classified as operating leases.
-Fleet leases entered into beginning January 1, 2019, under ASC 842 guidelines, are classified as finance leases.
-Our leases have remaining lease terms of one year to four years.
-Our fleet finance leases contain a residual value guarantee which is considered in establishing lease liabilities.
+Our operating leases are comprised of office space leases, and office equipment.
+Fleet vehicle leases entered into prior to January 1, 2019, under ASC 840 guidelines, are classified as operating leases.
+Fleet vehicle leases entered into beginning January 1, 2019, under ASC 842 guidelines, are classified as finance leases.
+Our leases have remaining lease terms of 1 month to 44 months.
+Our fleet finance leases contain a residual value guarantee which, based on past lease experience, is unlikely to result in a liability at the end of the lease.
 As most of our leases do not provide an implicit rate, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.

-Disclosure of accounting policy for leasing arrangement entered into by lessee.
+Disclosure of accounting policy for revenue recognition for leases entered into by lessor.